Version and Support Policy

 Warning

 It typically takes 4 to 6 weeks after a new YYYY.N version is generally available before most bugs surface.
-Large teams working on tight deadlines are advised to wait for 8 weeks before updating to a new major version.
+Large teams working on tight deadlines are advised to wait for 8 weeks before updating to a new version.

 Servicing phases